RiwanC/SpecEdit/Readme.md

 The resulting IDE is a multiplatform standalone software which provides:

--	The basic features of an IDE (edition, verification);
+-	The basic features of an IDE;
 -	A custom user experience (with programming aids) and graphical input;
 -	Rendering with mathematical notations;
 -	Although graphical, an underlying plain text support for interoperability (in the form of a paste handler, text generators and a custom persistence model).